 App developers use many cross-platform mobile automation testing tools to test mobile applications’ validity, performance, and functionality.
 When it comes to picking a particular mobile testing tool that works for the most used mobile operating systems and saves you a lot of time and effort, Appium gives an edge.
 It is an open-source test automation framework for testing native, hybrid, and mobile web apps.
-Read the content and find out why Appium matters the most and is suitable for testing cross-platform apps.
+Read the content and find out why Appium matters the most and is suitable for cross-platform app testing.

 Why is Appium so special?